SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ProtocolChanges/ChangeUnicode.md

 Element Data and Trend database needs to be removed entirely.

-Changing a protocol using MySQL and Cassandra should be compatible.
+For DMA versions prior to 10.4.x, changing a protocol using MySQL and Cassandra should be compatible (MySQL not supported as of 10.4.x).
 Values in *elementdata* are stored by default as Unicode and ASCII v and vu.

 To be verified as from which DMA version it will be considered no longer an impacting change.
 Until clarified, we will still consider it an impacting change.
 See [task 106112](https://collaboration.dataminer.services/task/106112)